fork-commit-merge/fork-commit-merge/README.md

 ## Prerequisites

-Before you start, you'll need to install Git, Node.js, and npm.
+Before you start, you'll need to install Git.
+If you are solving JavaScript or TypeScript related issues, you need to install Node.js, and npm.
+If you are solving Ruby related issues, you need to install Ruby.

 ### Installing Git